Gene Wilder (1971 film) Johnny Depp (2005 film) Douglas Hodge (2013 musical's Original London Cast Recording)

 Felony Misdemeanor: All the bratty kids actually (yes, even Veruca) but especially Violet whose "crime" in the book consists solely of chewing gum.
 In the book this is lampshaded when Veruca's father comments that yes, Veruca is bratty, but this doesn't justify her burning.

-Unlike the first adaptation, which doesn't even hint to the children getting out at all.
+The 1971 adaptation doesn't even hint to the children getting out at all.
 Though Wonka does assure Charlie they'll be fine.

-There's a mutual dislike in the 2005 film, and Veruca's schadenfreude at Violet turning into a blueberry.
+There's a clearer mutual dislike in the 2005 film, and Veruca's schadenfreude at Violet turning into a blueberry.
 This is likely because both girls (Veruca due to being spoiled and Violet due to being a competitive perfectionist) feel a need to be the center of attention, and don't like sharing the limelight with one another.

 Also in the 2005 film, Violet and Augustus pick on Charlie.
 Again, this is probably due to Violet's competitiveness, but Augustus just randomly mocks him.
 He said nothing to him in the book.